 Around half a million dollar has been allocated as an experimental budget for the financial year 2016-17.
 The scope of the project has been enhanced and it is now planned to be a comprehensive space environment observatory to be placed at the Lagrangian point L1.
 Only ESA and NASA have successfully placed satellites at L1 point as of date.

 Venusian Orbiter is a proposed orbiter to Venus to study the atmosphere of the planet.
 If funded, it would be launched by 2020.
 After the mega launch of 104 satellites into space in one go, finance minister Arun Jaitley gave the space agency a 23% increase in its budget.
 The budget mentions provisions for Mission to Venus.

 Michael Watkins, director of the Jet Propulsion Laboratory of NASA, said a mission to Venus is worthwhile as so little is known about that planet.
 NASA would be interested in collaborating with India’s maiden voyage to Venus.
 ISRO and NASA have begun studies on using electrical propulsion for powering this project.

-Chandrayaan-2 will be India’s second missions to the Moon that is set to launch in the first quarter of 2018.
-It will have an orbiter and lander-rover module that will pick up rock and soil samples for on-site chemical analysis, and data will be relayed to Earth via orbiter.
-The mission is planned to be launched on GSLV Mk II (Geosynchronous Satellite Launch Vehicle) from Sriharikota Island.
+Chandrayaan-2 is India’s second missions to the Moon that was launched in July 2019.
+It has an orbiter and lander-rover module to pick up rock and soil samples for on-site chemical analysis, and data is relayed to Earth via orbiter.
+The spacecraft is launched on GSLV Mk II (Geosynchronous Satellite Launch Vehicle) from Sriharikota Island.

 NASA-ISRO Synthetic Aperture Radar (NISAR) is perhaps the biggest collaboration between ISRO and NASA to develop and launch a dual frequency synthetic aperture radar satellite.
 It will be the world’s first satellite to use dual frequency.